pottekkat/personal-website/content/posts/how-and-why-i-migrated-my-blog-from-github-pages-to-netlify.md

 That is it.
 You now have deploy previews!

+> [!NOTE]
-> **Note**: To ensure that the deploy previews show drafts, I updated my Netlify configuration file (`netlify.toml`) to change the build command for deploy previews.
+> To ensure that the deploy previews show drafts, I updated my Netlify configuration file (`netlify.toml`) to change the build command for deploy previews.
 >
 > ```toml title="netlify.toml"
 > [context.deploy-preview]